 The intention is for this dataref to be tied to the intensity of a snapshot to bring in a mix change.
 To do this you would:

 - Make a snapshot for your mix change.

-- On the timeline for that dataref custom parameter, add a logic track for intensity (disclose the master track of the snapshot, right-click on “intensity” and pick “add automation)”.
+- On the tab for that dataref custom parameter, add an automation track for intensity (disclose the master track of the snapshot, right-click on “intensity” and pick “add automation)”.

-- Key-frame an increase in intensity with an increase in the dataref.
+- Key-frame an increase in intensity with an increase in the dataref value.